“To cover my script, or not to cover my script?”

 Snotty readers are those folks who have super strong opinions about screenwriting, but feel it’s necessary to bash the screenwriter in their comments.

-These folks may be great at script analysis, and may be totally right in their assessments of your script, but it’s just the way they do it that really makes the whole process a chore.
+These folks may be great at script analysis, but it’s just the way they do it that really makes the whole process a chore.

-Part and parcel of being a screenwriter and receiving coverage is that someday, you’ll run into one of these venomous readers.
-But if you’re paying for script consulting or script doctoring/script notes, you’ll probably deal with much friendlier, helpful people, because they’re getting paid a lot more.
+Part and parcel of being a screenwriter and receiving coverage is that someday, you’ll run into one of these venomous readers (of course, not at our company), so be prepared and keep a cool head.

 Con: In most cases, you’ll probably never see the coverage